We humans need vitamin D, a nutrient that’s essential for our bones, skin and mental health. But many of us aren’t getting enough.

 Having a higher concentration of body fat affects the levels of vitamin D in your blood, because the vitamin is fat soluble.
 The more body fat you have, the more it is diluted.

-7. You seem to catch every single bug
+7. You seem to get sick a lot

 If you find yourself coming down with every cold, flu, virus and other bug going around, this is a sign your immune system isn’t functioning properly.
 Vitamin D deficiencies have been associated with depressed immune systems.